 Buying or selling a home?
-Duane Duggan, Tammy Milano and Timmy Duggan with The Boulder Property Network at Re/Max of Boulder, Inc. can help!
+Duane Duggan, Timmy Duggan and Scott Ptach with The Boulder Property Network at Re/Max of Boulder, Inc. can help!

 Buying a home can be stressful for many people.
 However, with a little planning ahead of time, it’s not all that difficult.
 So you’ll know exactly what to expect, we like to give mourbuyers an overview of the entire deal.
 These are our nine steps to buying a home.